Killing of Lacey Fletcher

-On January 3, 2022, 911 reported that 66-year-old Sheila Fletcher and her husband Clay Fletcher of Slaughter, Louisiana, had found their 36-year-old daughter Lacey Ellen Fletcher dead on their couch.
-It was revealed that for at least 12 years, Fletcher had been neglected by her parents after becoming unable to leave her house due to a cognitive health decline.
-It was discovered that after this decline, Sheila and Clay had left their daughter on their couch to suffer, failing to get her medical care; she was covered in her own excrement, and insects ate at her body.
+On January 3, 2022, 36-year-old Lacey Ellen Fletcher was discovered deceased at her parents' home in Slaughter, Louisiana.
+Lacey had been subject to extreme neglect; as a result, she was found malnourished, with severe ulcers (among other health problems), and her body was fused to the sofa.

-Sheila and Clay Fletcher were charged with murder for Lacey's death.
+Sheila and Clay Fletcher, Lacey's parents, were charged with second degree murder for her death.
 In February 2024, they were given a plea deal for the lesser charge of manslaughter.
-On March 20, 2024, they were both sentenced to 20 years in prison.
+On March 20, 2024, they were both sentenced to 40 years in prison, with 20 years suspended, and 5 years of probation after release.

 Neglect and killing

 Background

-Lacey Ellen Fletcher (November 25, 1985 – January 3, 2022) was autistic and reportedly experienced bullying in high school.
-Her parents, Sheila and Clay Fletcher, later withdrew her from school in favor of homeschooling.
-Sheila and Clay were known to complain about Lacey, stating that they had not wanted to be caregivers when they became parents.
+Lacey Ellen Fletcher (November 25, 1985 – January 3, 2022) had been diagnosed with autism and reportedly experienced bullying in high school.
+Her parents, Sheila and Clay Fletcher, later withdrew her from school and instead homeschooled her.
+Sheila and Clay had not wanted to be caregivers when they became parents, and would often complain about Lacey.

-When Lacey was 24 years old, a decline in her cognitive health led to her being unable to leave the house.
-She became confined to the family's leather couch, but instead of seeking medical assistance, Sheila and Clay left Lacey on the couch.
-She was left unattended for such a long time that, when she was later found dead, she was covered in her own excrement; bugs and maggots were reportedly eating away at her body, and she had become fused to the leather couch.
+The last time Lacey was seen by the public was when she was 21 years old.
+Three years later, a decline in her cognitive health rendered her unable to leave the house.
+She became confined to the family's leather couch, yet her family never sought medical attention.
+She was left unattended for such a long time that bedsores began to form, leaving open wounds on her backside and her legs.
+When the coroner arrived, she was found to be covered in her own excrement; bugs and maggots were reportedly eating away at her body, and she had become fused to the leather couch.